gvwilson/sensibleadventures/nardica/nardica.md

 Thin trails of smoke drew diagonal charcoal lines across the sky above the city as the *Guinevere* approached.
 Iffy glanced at Wales, but he showed no emotion at the evidence of carbon being thrown into the atmosphere.
-The peninsula's coal mines were the original source of Rothera's wealth, the reason both for the governor being there and for the Zillions' prowling and raids.
+The Peninsula's coal mines were the original source of Rothera's wealth, the reason both for the governor being there and for the Zillions' prowling and raids.
 It was a crime to burn fossil fuel in most parts of the world, including Australia, but when